No More Unwanted Advice – Let Me Raise My Baby

-It turns out that becoming a parent is a confusing minefield where, at every single step, the whole world wants to give you their two pennies worth and frankly, they are very often wrong, outdated, or occasionally just plain dangerous.
+It turns out that becoming a parent is a confusing minefield, filled with unwanted advice.
+At every single step the whole world wants to give you their two pennies worth.
+They mean well but people are very often wrong; their advice outdated and occasionally dangerous.

-Together we have been muddling through and finding out what works for us – and as luck would have it, every time I think we’ve got it sussed he’ll have a growth spurt or catch a cold.
-Here we go again, be back to square one, stumbling blindly through it all and accepting advice from all directions before cherry picking the bits that seem to hold the most credit and trying them.
+Together, we have been muddling through and finding out what works for us.
+As luck would have it, every time I think I’ve sussed it he has a growth spurt or catches a cold.
+Here we go again, be back to square one!
+Stumbling blindly through it all and accepting advice from all directions before cherry picking the bits that seem to hold the most credit and trying them.

-Of course if there is ever well documented medical advice or safety advice from experts in their field then there is no such thing as ‘mother knows best’.
-If that kind of information is presented to you and you have been doing the opposite then that is the time you need to swallow your pride and take the advice but please don’t ever get upset if someone points out something that could be safer; they aren’t usually doing it to shame you, they just want what is best for you and your child.
+Not all advice is unwanted advice.
+If there is ever well documented medical advice or safety advice from experts in their field then follow it.
+There is no such thing as ‘mother knows best’ when it comes to certain issues.
+If that kind of information is presented to you and you have been doing the opposite then that is the time you need to swallow your pride.
+Take the advice but please don’t ever get upset if someone points out something that could be safer; they aren’t usually doing it to shame you, they just want what is best for you and your child.